Time Management for Remote LearningLast Updated: Apr 11, 2023

 - Be mindful of etiquette when communicating with professors and classmates online.
 Be kind and understand that working remotely might be new for your professor or peers.

 - Make sure that you are able to login to Blackboard, your email, and campus network.
-If you have trouble logging in, contact the IT Helpdesk.
+If you have trouble logging in, contact the IT Service Desk.

-- Some courses will include live synchronous meetings or online office hours with your professor using Blackboard Collaborate Ultra.
+- Some courses will include live synchronous meetings or online office hours with your professor using Zoom.
 This technology typically requires you to have a device with a webcam and microphone, but you can also join calls using your cell phone or chat.

 - Find a reliable network: Technical issues can happen at any time, but it’s best to prepare ahead of time with a trustworthy signal, if you can.